cloudflare/cloudflare-docs/content/rules/normalization/settings.md

 {{</definitions>}}

-For examples of how these settings affect URL normalization, refer to the [Rules examples gallery](/rules/examples/).
+For examples of how these settings affect URL normalization, refer to the [URL normalization examples](/rules/normalization/examples/).